 There are hundreds of places to celebrate Thanksgiving in Costa Rica.
-We’ve only listed five here:
+We’ve only listed a handful here:

-We’ve only listed five places offering Thanksgiving dinner in each country, but as we said, ask at your hotel too.
-Chances are they might be doing something.
+We’ve only listed a few places offering Thanksgiving dinner in each country, but as we said, ask at your hotel too.
+Chances are they’ll be doing something.